matheusheck/multiplayer_game/README.md

 ## What is it?

-A multiplayer game using html canvas tag `<canvas>` written in Elixir with Phoenix to connect mutiple players at same game.
+A multiplayer game using LiveView and Tailwind written in Elixir with Phoenix to connect mutiple players at same game.

-It is a repo to think of separations of concerns in modern functional programming.
+It is a repository started to think of separations of concerns in modern functional programming.

-To play the game, each client connects to same page to grab the green pixels.
-Current players see themselves as yellow pixel and watch the opponents as black squares.
+It was also a Hook investigation.
+This version got rid of `<canvas>` tag to use modern Liveview.

+## How to play

+This game is a simple game where you are a rat 🐭 running for your food!
+Get it before your opponets, the ants 🐜.

 ## How to run it locally